-Natural parks are well preserved and managed so that tourism doesn’t destroy the fragile soil of this land.
-Exploiting geothermal power for heat and electricity has made this island almost completely autonomous in energy use.
+Nature reserves are well preserved and managed so that tourism doesn’t destroy the fragile soil of this land.
+Exploiting geothermal power for heat and electricity has made this island almost completely autonomous in its energy use.
 Prototypes of vehicles functioning on hydrogen are already being used on Icelandic roads.

-Birds out of the ordinary coexist with lambs, reindeers, horses, snow foxes and seals.
-Nests of puffin penguins can be seen from the cliffs of the little city of Vik.
+Extraordinary birds coexist with lambs, reindeers, Icelandic horses, snow foxes and seals.
+Nests of puffin penguins can be seen from the cliffs of the little village of Vik.

 Concepts Learned during the Camp

-Renewable Energy - Sensors - Chemical Composition - Enery Conservation - Chrystals - the Water Cycle - Fluid Mechaniques - Fractals - Industrialization - Light - Magmatology - Magnetism - Rivers - Thermodynamics - Volcanology
+Renewable Energy - Sensors - Chemical Composition - Energy Conservation - Crystals - Water Cycles - Fluid Mechanics - Fractals - Industrialization - Light - Magmatology - Magnetism - Rivers - Thermodynamics - Volcanology